 “It's a big responsibility and I don't take it lightly at all,” Waid tells Newsarama.
 “All I can tell you is that as someone who bought all the original Rocketeer comics as they came out and read them until they fell apart, every page of Dave's work is burned into my brain and we intend to come at Rocketeer with the same sense of respect and honor that Dave himself showed to his forebears.”

 Created in 1982 by Dave Stevens as a homage to the movie matinee icons of the 1930s and 1940s, the Rocketeer’s adventures were set in pre-WWII California where Secord worked as a pilot-for-hire while moonlighting as an adventurer with a space-age rocket-pack prototype he finds.
-In this new Rocketeer series by Waid and Samnee, Secord is pulled into action when a mysterious ship docks in the Los Angeles harbor with cargo that’s both big and alive.
+In this new Rocketeer series by Waid and Samnee, Secord is pulled into action when a mysterious ship docks in the Los Angeles harbor with cargo that’s both big and alive.“As the Rocketeer, Cliff’s dealing with two arch-nemeses set to strike the West Coast with a cargo of terror they’ve crated in from a place quite familiar to movie historians,” Waid reveals.
+“While this is going on, Cliff has another set of problems to deal with.
+The end of the 1930s saw the beginnings of the Federal Aviation Administration and the start of a great deal more regulation of free-wheeling airmen like Cliff--who, if he doesn't learn to control his temper, may find himself permanently grounded in red tape.”

 This Rocketeer adventure is more than just the helmeted hero facing off against a pair of criminals, as Waid is carrying on the tradition Stevens started to incorporate some of that era’s pulp- and pop-culture icons into the story.
 Both the mystery man with the bronze complexion who created the Rocketeer device and the hawk-nosed “Mr. Jonas” play a role in this story.